asterycs/DiffMatic.jl/docs/src/index.md

 "I"
 ```
-The method `to_std` will throw an exception when given an expression that that cannot be converted to
+The function `to_std` will throw an exception when given an expression that that cannot be converted to
 standard notation:
 ```jldoctest intro
 to_std(derivative(A, A))